jkage198/SaturnREDUMPExtractor/README.md

 # SaturnREDUMPExtractor
 Quick tool to extract REDUMP Saturn set.

-Supports/generates CSV file containing list of all archives.
-Rows set to TRUE will be batch extracted.
+* *Supports/generates CSV file containing list of all archives.
+Rows set to TRUE will be batch extracted.*
-Supports multi-disc extraction under a single folder.
+* *Supports multi-disc extraction under a single folder.*
-Supports splitting by region sub-folders.
+* *Supports splitting by region sub-folders (EU/US/JP/Other).*

 **Usage:**